pluralsh/documentation/pages/plural-features/continuous-deployment/resource-application-logic.md

 Plural’s deployment operator supports sync controls on any Kubernetes manifest you manage with Plural.
 You can:

+- Specify the method used to sync resources
 - Order resource application using sync waves
 - Run lifecycle hooks at specific phases of a sync
 - Automatically clean up hook resources with delete policies

 This lets you do things like run database migrations before an app rollout, seed data after, and strictly order dependencies across services.

+## Sync options
+You can specify how resources are applied during a sync with `deployment.plural.sh/sync-options` annotation.
+We also support Argo CD `argocd.argoproj.io/sync-options` annotation for compatibility.

+Currently, only one option is supported:
+- `Force=True` - If resource application fails, i.e., due to immutable field changes, the operator will delete and recreate the resource.

+Options are comma-separated key-value case-insensitive pairs.
+All whitespace is ignored.

 ## Sync waves